Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips. Make it for your next house party (vegan, gluten-free).

 No Oil – Skip adding extra virgin oil.
 Add water instead.

-Wasabi Powder – You can add in a little wasabi powder, which will add a subtle pungent flavor to your edamame hummus.
+Wasabi Powder – You can add a little wasabi powder, adding a subtle pungent flavor to your edamame hummus.

 Usage Suggestions

-Serve edamame hummus as a dip with pita bread, pita chips, crusty bread, homemade bread, rice crackers, chips, nachos, lavash, crackers, or raw veggies such as carrot, cucumber, celery sticks, and beetroot, etc for a healthy snack.
+Serve edamame hummus as a dip with pita bread, pita chips, crusty bread, homemade bread, rice crackers, chips, nachos, lavash, crackers, or raw veggies such as carrots, cucumber, celery sticks, and beetroot, etc. for a healthy snack.

-You can slather this delicious dip on your healthy sandwiches, burgers, rolls, or wraps.
+You can slather this delicious dip on healthy sandwiches, burgers, rolls, or wraps.

 Add it to your mezze platter with falafels, baba ganoush, pickled vegetables, and pita bread.